ltsp/ltsp.org/docs/installation/raspbian.md

 Basic installation instructions for netbooting Raspberry Pi clients from a Raspbian chroot on an LTSP server.

-> 📝 **Note**: LTSP authors do not have any Raspberry Pi LTSP installations, so they're only able to work on Raspberry Pi LTSP support when funding is found.
-Currently, a kind sponsor has partially funded code development and is successfully netbooting 200 Raspberries; but the process hasn't been fully automated nor the documentation proof-read.
-This means that currently you need to contact [alkisg](https://github.com/alkisg) for remote assistance for Raspberry Pi installations.

 ## Prerequisites

-The LTSP server should already be configured by following the [installation page](https://ltsp.org/docs/installation).
+The LTSP server should already be configured by following the [installation page](../).
 If booting x86 clients is also required, do that part first as it's easier.

 ## Client configuration